wp-plugins/connections-business-directory-education-levels/README.txt

 This is an extension plugin for the [Connections Business Directory Plugin](http://wordpress.org/plugins/connections/) please be sure to install and active it before adding this plugin.

 What does this plugin do?
 It adds the ability to add a education level to entries.
-The education levels are those that are recognized by the (US Census Bureau)[http://www.census.gov/hhes/socdemo/education/data/cps/2013/tables.html].
+The education levels are those that are recognized by the [US Census Bureau](http://www.census.gov/hhes/socdemo/education/data/cps/2013/tables.html).
 A filter has been provided to allow the choices of education levels to be adjusted to suit your needs.

 The education level of an entry can optionally be shown as a content block within a template or with the supplied widget.